isbeorn/nina.docs/docs/advanced/autofocus.md

 ### Star Sensitivity

 Star sensitivity is a parameter that takes effect during Star Detection, and therefore affects the Star HFR autofocus methodology.
-More agressive settings will typically detect more stars, but will become more sensitive to noise as a result, which could lead to misdetecting stars.
-With the Annotate Stars setting set to On it is possible for the end user to see the effects of this setting both in and out of focus.
+More aggressive settings will typically detect more stars, but will become more sensitive to noise as a result, which could lead to misdetecting stars.
+With the Annotate Stars setting set to On it is possible for the user to see the effects of this setting both in and out of focus.
 Typically, a value of Normal or High will provide good results.

 As making this parameter more aggressive increases noise sensitivity, it can be used efficiently with the Noise Reduction parameter described below.